 A Levels taken at a 6th form or College

-- •These are good studying academic subjects that you like and want to study further. - •Courses Studied over 2-year - •Courses with exams. - •These usually lead onto University or a level 3/4 Apprenticeship
+- •These are good studying academic subjects that you like and want to study further. - Courses Studied over 2-years - Courses with exams. - These usually lead onto University or a level 4/6 Apprenticeship

 BTECs and Certificates